onetarek/wp-ad-guru/readme.txt

 You can put any HTML and JavaScript and any SHORTCODE provided by other plugins.

 *	Ad code that you get from ad networks like Google Adsense.
-*	Product embedded code of affiliate networks like Amazon.
+*	Product-embedded code of affiliate networks like Amazon.
 *	Any SHORTCODE provided by other plugins.
-*	Any video embedded code like Youtube, Vimeo, Daily Motion videos.
+*	Any video embedded code like YouTube, Vimeo or Daily Motion videos.
-*	Embedded code like Google map, Facebook page likebox,Twitter feed, Instagram feed, etc.
+*	Embedded code like Google map, Facebook page likebox, Twitter feed, Instagram feed, etc.
 *	Social share & like buttons code from social networks like Facebook, LinkedIn, Twitter, Google Plus, etc.
-*	Custom HTML/JS code as your need.
+*	Custom HTML/JS code as you need.
 *	Convert your visitors into subscribers by using newsletter signup form of Email Marketing Services like MailChimp, GetResponse, AWeber, MailPoet, Drip, Hubspot, Marketo, ConvertKit, Infusionsoft, ConstantContact, MailerLite, CampaignMonitor, ActiveCampaign, Emma, Pardot, iContact, TotalSend, Customer.io, FeedBlitz, etc.
-*	You can also use custom HTML forms as well as use shortcodes to add other form plugins such as Gravity forms, Contact form 7, WPForms, Formidable Forms, etc
+*	You can also use custom HTML forms as well as use shortcodes to add other form plugins such as Gravity Forms, Contact Form 7, WPForms, Formidable Forms, etc

 **Image Content -** Show an image with a link to a webpage.
 Provide any image URL or choose from the media gallery or upload from your computer.

 **iFrame Content -** Embed any webpage using iFrame type content

-**WYSIWYG Content -** You will get a TinyMCE visual editor to create any custom output as you need.
+**WYSIWYG Content -** You will get a TinyMCE visual editor to create any custom output you need.

 **MODAL POPUP**

-Popups are a good marketing tool, they are impressively high converting.
+Popups are a good marketing tool, they are impressively high-converting.
 A web page with a modal popup typically gets more conversions than other pages without a popup.
 An excellent feature of **WP Ad Guru** is **Modal Popup**.
 This is also a modal popup plugin for WordPress websites.
 You can also call this plugin a **popup maker** or **popup builder**.
 It allows you to add a highly customizable lightbox.

 *	**Unlimited Popup -** Create and manage as many popups as you want
 *	100% Customizable Popups
-*	**Responsive popup -** popups can be responsive so that they are easily viewable on mobile devices
+*	**Responsive popup -** Popups can be responsive so that they are easily viewable on mobile devices
-*	**Control Size -** set various sizing options like width, height, max-width, min-width, max-height and min-height in units of 'px' or '%' to make your popup fixed-sized or responsive.
+*	**Control Size -** Set various sizing options like width, height, max-width, min-width, max-height and min-height in units of 'px' or '%' to make your popup fixed-sized or responsive.
-*	**Control Position -** Set popup location on the screen( top-left, top-center, top-right, middle-left, middle-center, middle-rith, bottom-left, bottom-center, bottom-right )
+*	**Control Position -** Set popup location on the screen( top-left, top-center, top-right, middle-left, middle-center, middle-rigth, bottom-left, bottom-center, bottom-right )
 *

 *	**Customizable design -** Customize the look and feel of the popup.
-Change color, border, background, opacity and shadow of the container, overlay and close button.
-Control the position of close button, Set the location of the close button in/out of the popup container.
-Use custom text or image for the close button.
+Change the color, border, background, opacity and shadow of the container, overlay and close button.
+Control the position of the close button, Set the location of the close button in/out of the popup container.
+Use custom text or images for the close button.
 Choose various predefined close button icons, and also change their color as needed.
-*	**Predefined popup themes -** There are some builtin good looking themes you can choose for a popup.
+*	**Predefined popup themes -** There are some built-in good-looking themes you can choose for a popup.
 *	**Popup theme builder -** to create custom themes for your popup use a **visual theme builder**.
 See the live preview on the editor.
 *	**Export** popup themes to use on another website.
 *	**Import** popup themes from another website.